water-sucks/nixed/README.md

 - Operating system: macOS (with nix-darwin)
 - Model: MacBook M3 Pro 2023 (18 GB)

-A legit MacBook that is a beast.
+A legit MacBook that is a beast on the run.
 Used for music production on-the-go with Logic Pro X and mobile app development.

-### SebastianJanikowski

-- Type: Work laptop
-- Operating system: macOS (with nix-darwin)
-- Model: MacBook Pro 2017 (base model)

-A legit MacBook, but sadly declining; it's hot enough to cook some bacon on.
-I rarely use it anymore unless I need access to an Apple environment and can't use CharlesWoodson.

 More to come in the future, such as Bo Jackson.
 Stay tuned!